 In the first instance, it may help to sit closer to the TV.
 By halving the distance, you’re creating 2x magnification.
 Facing the screen directly can place your worst vision in front of the screen, so if one eye is better than the other, try turning your chair about 45 degrees so you are able to look at the screen with your better eye.
 To reduce glare, try positioning the TV away from windows and lamps.

-Large-screen, high-definition (HD) TVs may benefit you and a backlit LCD model may offer more clarity.
+Large-screen, high-definition (HD) TVs may benefit some people and a backlit LCD model may offer more clarity.
 There are a range of TVs available with good accessibility features, such as being able to make the text on the screen bigger, having high-contrast menus, the ability to read out the menu and more.
 In some cases a smaller TV may be more beneficial.

 Smart TVs can be connected to different streaming services such as Netflix, BBC iPlayer and more, where you can access TV programmes, movies, music, photos and games.
 Some newer smart TVs can be controlled by your voice via the TV remote, or small plug-in boxes like the Amazon Fire Stick.